-- Exceeding the back-to-back pulling limit (pulling section exceeds 20 spans). - 2 Failure to use torsion releasing technique (swivel was not used between drums and the midspan joint splice was installed at tension site for connecting conductor drums. - 3 Poorly maintained non-rotating running sheaves and the conductor not running center bottom of the groove caused more turning of the conductor. - 5 Inconsistent pulling tension causing concentration of torsional stress into short length of conductor. - ➤ 6 Failure to monitor conductor condition when passing through sheeves and 1-5 were not corrected during the pull. - 5.9.
+- Exceeding the back-to-back pulling limit (pulling section exceeds 20 spans). - ➤ 2 Failure to use torsion releasing technique (swivel was not used between drums and the midspan joint splice was installed at tension site for connecting conductor drums. - 2 Poorly maintained non-rotating running sheaves and the conductor not running center bottom of the groove caused more turning of the conductor. - 5 Inconsistent pulling tension causing concentration of torsional stress into short length of conductor. - Failure to monitor conductor condition when passing through sheeves and 1-5 were not corrected during the pull. - 5.6.
 ACFR conductor may be pulled back-to-back up to 20 spans.
 Each conductor ends must be joined by two wire mesh socks with core retainer.
 Jointing swivel is recommended be used between each drum for assuring safety.
 Midspan joint splices must be installed after the conductor is in place or pulled through the last relevant sheave.
-Midspan joint splices must never be pulled through sheaves unless specialized sheave arrangement and procedures are certified to facilitate reliable installation. - 5.10.
+Midspan joint splices must never be pulled through sheaves unless specialized sheave arrangement and procedures are certified to facilitate reliable installation. - 5.7.
 Double check equipment condition and load ratings of swivels and wire mesh grip since back-to-back pulling requires higher pulling tension (must never exceed 70 % of sagging tension).
 A Correctly Sized woven wire mesh grip to fit over the conductor with adequate length should be used.
 (A+L 1.70m is recommended).
 Mismatch in dimension may result in conductor slip or damage to the conductor.
 Grip must be double-banded on the ends to prevent slipping.
 The portion of the conductor that are covered with wire mesh shall be cut off after removal of wire mesh.

-5.11.
-When pulling through long sections and/or with higher pulling tension, installing split-type core retainer with lock bands, which keeps the CFCC core from slipping inside (soft) aluminum layer, is recommended so the core can be accessible for splicing.
+5.8.
+When pulling through long sections and/or with higher pulling tension, it is recommended to restrict the sliding movement of the core with binding wire to keep the CFCC core from slipping inside (soft) aluminum layer, so the core can be accessible for splicing.
+Locking with two binding wires usually works well.